 Yuuyake koyake

-Yuuyake koyake de higa kure te
+Yuuyake koyake de hi ga kure te

 Yama no otera no kane ga naru